 Our afternoon sightseeing kicks off with one of Britain’s grandest Roman Villas at Chedworth, a National Trust property.
 From there we will begin to depart the Cotswolds, once again aiming our cars back in time.
 The Uffington White Horse is thought to be more than 3,000 years old, close to Dragon Hill in the grounds of Uffington Castle.
 Legend has it that this was where St George slayed the final dragon, so of course we’ll be driving on Dragon Hill Road.

-The final destination for the day is the Bailbrook Hotel, Bath Spa just a stones throw from Castle Combe circuit.
+The final destination for the day is the Bailbrook Hotel, Bath Spa just a stones throw from Castle Combe circuit and we’ll figure in a quick stop here.

 What better way to conclude our tour than a trip to the UK’s largest collection of classic cars?
-After two busy days on the road and in the driving seat this will be a time to absorb the Haynes Museum at your own pace.
+After some spectacular days on the road on the road in the driving seat this will be a time to absorb the Haynes Museum at your own pace.
 The collection spans a century of classic cars within 17 exhibition areas, a comprehensive look at motoring history.

 – Luxury Accommodation for all 3 nights